Framing Unionization on Facebook: Communication around Representation Elections in the United States: Introduction

-Our findings provide actionable insights for labor unions, civil society organizations, and social movements on their digital communication strategies.
-In particular, using informal platforms such as social media to discuss issues and propose solutions may be more effective than relying on these channels for superficial engagement, which often dominates professionalized social media management.
+Our findings provide actionable insights for labor unions, CSOs, interest groups, and social movements on their digital communication strategies.
+In particular, successful election outcomes are more frequently associated with social media use emphasizing issue discussion, the proposal of solutions, and solidarity rather than engagement prompts (e.g., encouraging likes or shares) or mobilization cues.
 Beyond these practical implications, our results contribute to theoretical debates on framing and collective action by showing how message-level strategies vary across organizations and electoral contexts.
-By shifting focus from collective-level analyses of movements to the micro-dynamics of discourse on digital platforms, this study highlights how framing might operate as a mechanism of adaptation in periods of organizational change.
+By shifting focus from collective-level analyses of movements to the micro-dynamics of discourse on digital platforms, this study offers a lens for examining how framing may be involved in processes of adaptation during periods of organizational change.